sictweb/bti425-2020/notes/angular-components-example.md

 <a href="#horse">Horse</a>
 ```

-Open the HTML template for the "navmain" component.
+Open the HTML template for the "navbar" component.
 Create a standard, Bootstrap 3 Navbar:

 ```html
 <nav class="navbar navbar-default">